Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

-I started photographing birds in the winter time.
-During the cold months, I saw a few birds such as robins, woodpeckers and chickadees.
-When spring arrived, I wasn't sure what kind of birds I was going to see so it was an exciting time to be a bird photographer.
+I first photographed birds in the wintertime.
+During the cold months, I saw a few birds such as robins, woodpeckers, and chickadees.
+When spring arrived, I wasn't sure what kind of birds I was going to see, so it was an exciting time to be a bird photographer.
 The new season did not disappoint.
 I saw an abundance of birds from bright red cardinals to beautiful blue jays.
-There were also yellow warblers, grey catbirds, brown sparrows, black common grackles and blackbirds.
-Some of the winter birds that I saw were also seen in the spring including robins, chickadees, and woodpeckers.
+There were also yellow warblers, grey catbirds, brown sparrows, black common grackles, and blackbirds.
+Some of the winter birds that I saw were also seen in the spring, including robins, chickadees, and woodpeckers.
 It was definitely a treat for the eyes and the camera.
 I hope you enjoy viewing this photo essay of spring birds in Kingston, Ontario.

 Spring Birds Not Far From Home

 Chickadees spend their winter in the Kingston region.
 I was happy to see them again in the spring.
-They are a small, and fast moving bird.
+They are small and fast-moving birds.
 I managed to catch this one resting on a branch.
 I like the close-up shot of it and how you can see details in its plumage.
 You can also see its eye quite well.

-Common Grackles are such a beautiful bird.
+Common Grackles are such beautiful birds.
 I love their intense black coat with shiny iridescent colouring.
 They also have these bright piercing yellow eyes too.
 Their call is loud and very distinctive with a train of repetitive cries.

 I like the red dogwood branches scattered throughout the photo.
 It adds a touch of bright colour to the otherwise brown and grey colour scheme.

-I only saw Cardinals in the spring.
-They were not around when I was out shooting in the winter time.
+I only see Cardinals in the spring.
+They were not around when I was out shooting in the wintertime.
 In any case, they are one of my favourite birds.
 I just love their brilliant red coat.
 They are just so beautiful.
 Here is one that really stands out from the background.
 The exposure is a little off in this photo, but I was just pleased to have captured a Cardinal.

-Blackbirds as the name suggests are almost entirely black in colour.
+Blackbirds, as the name suggests, are almost entirely black in colour.
 There is a bit of colour on their wing.
 You can see a bit of yellow and red there.
-This isn't the best shot of one as you're looking at it at an awkward angle.
+This isn't the best shot of one as you're looking at it from an awkward angle.
 However, it's the only one I have of this bird.

 I love these birds.
 They are so beautiful with their bright yellow feathers.
 They certainly pop out from the background.
 I happened to catch this one as it's stretching its neck.
 It seems like the bird has quite a long neck.
 A very different kind of photo for sure!

-They are such a common bird that I see almost every time I go out on my photo shoots.
-In addition to being common, they are also a beautiful bird.
+They are so common that I see them almost every time I go out on my photo shoots.
+In addition to being common, they are also beautiful birds.
 I love their bright orange chest.
-Here I was able to get super close shot of one.
+Here, I was able to get a super close shot of one.
 You can see all the details in its head, including its eyes, and the tiny little feathers around its beak.

 © 2018 Simon Lam